sreeharimp/OpenIMMS/templates/OQ-template.md

 ## 1. Purpose

-This Installation Qualification (IQ) protocol defines the activities required to verify that the injection moulding process infrastructure is correctly installed, configured, and suitable for its intended use in accordance with **OpenIMMS**, **ISO 13485**, **IATF 16949**, and **FDA Process Validation** principles.
+This Operational Qualification (OQ) protocol defines the activities required to establish and document a **robust, scientifically justified operating window** for an injection moulding process in accordance with **OpenIMMS**, **ISO 14971**, **ISO 13485**, **IATF 16949**, and **FDA Process Validation** principles.

+OQ demonstrates that critical process parameters (CPPs) can be controlled within defined limits to consistently produce conforming product.

 ---

 ## 2. Scope

-This IQ applies to:
+This OQ applies to:

-* Injection moulding machines
+* Injection moulding process parameters
-* Moulds and tooling
+* Mould, machine, and material interactions
-* Auxiliary equipment (dryers, chillers, TCU, robots)
-* Utilities and environment supporting the moulding process
+* Critical and key process parameters identified through risk analysis

 ---